uglylun/game2048/README.md

 game2048
 ========

-written with javascript,html5,run on explorer
+written with pure javascript, use javascript oop.